-- (b) Where any of the above Holidays falls on a regularly scheduled day(s) off, the following work day(s) will be observed in lieu thereof, unless varied by mutual consent.
-In this situation work performed on the date on which the General Holiday falls will be paid at the overtime rates otherwise required by the Collective Agreement, and work performed on the day on which the General Holiday is then observed will be paid at double time. - No work shall be performed on Labour Day, except where safety to life or property makes it necessary.
+- (b) For the purposes of this section, a "regular work day" is a day for which straight time rates would apply and an "overtime day" is a day for which overtime rates would apply to all hours worked. - (c) Where a General Holiday falls on an overtime day, the General Holiday will be observed on the next regular work day.
+Under these circumstances, work performed on the day on which the General Holiday falls will be paid at the overtime rates otherwise required by the Collective Agreement, and work performed on the day on which the General Holiday is then observed will be paid at double time. - No work shall be performed on Labour Day, except where safety to life or property makes it necessary.

-ARTICLE NINETEEN - VACATION PAY STATUTORY HOLIDAY PAY
+ARTICLE NINETEEN: VACATION PAY STATUTORY HOLIDAY PAY

 All Employees covered by this Agreement shall receive the percentage of their gross hourly wage as stipulated in the Employment Standards Code in respect to vacation pay and Statutory Holiday pay.
-Each employee shall receive their vacation allowance on their gross wages in accordance with Article 16.00 of this Agreement which shall be included in their weekly pay unless the employees of an Employer decide to receive their holiday pay at the employee's holiday period or termination and at the end of the calendar year.
+Each employee shall receive their vacation allowance on their gross wages in accordance with article 16.00 of this Agreement which shall be included in their weekly pay unless the employees of an Employer decide to receive their holiday pay at the employee's holiday period or termination and at the end of the calendar year.
 Income tax on this amount to be deducted weekly.